syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-store.md

-PLAKAR-KLOSET(1) - General Commands Manual
+PLAKAR-STORE(1) - General Commands Manual

 # NAME

-**plakar kloset** - Manage Plakar repository configurations
+**plakar store** - Manage Plakar store configurations

 # SYNOPSIS

-**plakar kloset**
+**plakar store**
 \[subcommand&nbsp;...]

 # DESCRIPTION

 The
-**plakar kloset**
+**plakar store**
-command manages the Plakar repository configurations.
+command manages the Plakar store configurations.

-The configuration consists in a set of named entries, each of them describing a Plakar repository (kloset) holding backups.
+The configuration consists in a set of named entries, each of them describing a Plakar store holding backups.

-A repository is defined by at least a location, specifying the storage implementation to use, and some storage-specific parameters.
+A store is defined by at least a location, specifying the storage implementation to use, and some storage-specific parameters.

 The subcommands are as follows:

 **add** *name* *location* \[option=value ...]

-> Create a new repository entry identified by
+> Create a new store entry identified by
 > *name*
 > with the specified
 > *location*.